-During 2013, The Food Bank distributed 2,341,421 pounds of food to its member agencies at a savings to them of more than $3.7 million over the wholesale cost of the food.
+During the fiscal year ended June 30, 2014, The Food Bank distributed 2,439,639 pounds of food to its member agencies at a savings to them of more than $3.8 million over the wholesale cost of the food.
 These agencies reported serving over 4 million meals to more than 150,000 individuals (unduplicated only within each agency) during this period.

 History: The Food Bank of Lower Fairfield County, Inc. originated in 1984 as an agency of the Council of Churches and Synagogues.
 In January 2003, The Food Bank became an independent entity with its own board of directors.
 The Food Bank is a Connecticut non-profit corporation that is exempt from Federal income tax under section 501 (c) (3) of the Internal Revenue Code.

 Mission: The Food Bank’s mission is to provide nutritious food to non-profit organizations that feed the hungry in Darien, Greenwich, New Canaan, Norwalk, Stamford, and Wilton while seeking to raise awareness of,and promote action to combat, hunger in those communities.

 Target Population: We provide food for low-income residents of the six town area we serve through more than 85 member agencies and programs.